LaneSnively/Media-Creation-by-Conversion/README.md

 ![asdf](https://github.com/LaneSnively/Media-Creation-by-Conversion/blob/main/25-Western.jpg)

-when you 'Chromatic Typewriterify' an image, it resembles the following
+when you 'Chromatic Typewriterify' an image, it simulates the act of converting each pixel in the image to a stamp like the following

 ![asdf](https://raw.githubusercontent.com/LaneSnively/Media-Creation-by-Conversion/refs/heads/main/chromaticTypewriterStamp.webp)